What is reiki?

 Reiki is a natural technique which originates from Japan, that is used to heal physical and mental trauma, whilst supporting an individual’s spiritual well-being.
 To do so, it allows a person to tap into all elements of well-being including mind, body, emotion and spirit.

-It is often described as a simple but safe method of spiritual healing used to promote addiction recovery and relive side effects.
+It is often described as a simple but safe method of spiritual healing used to promote addiction recovery and relieve side effects.

 What to expect during a reiki therapy session?